-Christine Louie, an associate in the San Francisco office, is a member of the Securities Litigation and Regulatory Enforcement Group.
+Christine Louie, an associate in the San Francisco office, is a member of the Litigation division, particularly, the Securities Litigation and Regulatory Enforcement group.

 Prior to joining Orrick, Ms. Louie was a pension administrator at a benefits consulting firm specializing in retirement plans.